 Sponsorship from a range of sources underpins WFP's independence.
 Sponsorship is not a condition of becoming a speaker at our forums' seminars.

 How do the forums decide the programme of events?

 The aim of WFP forum activity is to be indispensable to all responsible stakeholders in contributing to development of the best possible public policy.
 So events are only held when there are real current issues to discuss and there is an opportunity for stakeholders to affect outcomes.
 Typically this could be when decisions are due to be made or implemented or when an emerging issue seems worth raising for information and discussion.

-The core programme of events flows from informal, confidential meetings the forums regularly hold with senior officials in UK and devolved national government departments and regulatory bodies, with Special Advisors to Secretaries of State and No. 10 Downing Street, and, of course, with our patrons in UK and devolved legislatures and core sponsors.
+The core programme of events flows from informal, confidential meetings the forums regularly hold with senior officials in governments and regulatory bodies, with Special Advisors, and, of course, with our Parliamentary and Assembly patrons.
 These confidential discussions help us understand in detail the timing of various stages in policy formulation, consultation and implementation and often highlight key unresolved issues.
 We also consult industry (including our sponsors), support services, interest groups and academics.
 These help us schedule and structure events appropriately.

 How can I offer speakers or suggestions to WFP forums?

 Just get in touch.
 We always welcome ideas for seminar topics, the themes for discussion and for speakers - if you or a colleague would like to be considered as a speaker at an upcoming seminar, contact us at firstname.lastname@example.org.
 WFP never offers fees to speakers, and all speakers are expected to give their views on public policy, not a plug for their organisation if they have one.